Goals, Outcomes & Strategies

 Equity-minded outcomes cannot be isolated in this goal area alone.
 They have been integrated into the other strategic plan goal areas.
 The outcomes below, therefore, focus on the changes to organizational culture and university systems that are required to eliminate institutional disparities.

-- By 2023, 100% of university units will complete an equity-minded audit to identify policies and practices that contribute to inequitable outcomes for underserved students and propose interventions to remedy those inequities.
+- By the end of fiscal year (FY) 2023-24, 100% of university units will complete an equity-minded audit to identify policies and practices that contribute to inequitable outcomes for underserved students and propose interventions to remedy those inequities.

-- By fall 2025, 100% of academic and student support units will implement equity-minded accountability and assessment practices and an annual reporting requirement that includes measures such as the participation and/or success rates of students disaggregated by race/ethnicity, socioeconomic status and gender.
+- By the end of FY 2025-26, 100% of academic and student support units will implement equity-minded accountability and assessment practices and an annual reporting requirement that includes measures such as the participation and/or success rates of students disaggregated by race/ethnicity, socioeconomic status and gender.

 - At the end of their first year at WSU, 80% of students, faculty and staff from traditionally underserved populations will report a sense of belonging at the university.
 These underserved populations include, but are not limited to, Black, Indigenous, and People of Color (BIPOC), LGBTQIA, first-generation students, people with disabilities, people from underrepresented religious backgrounds, undocumented/Deferred Action for Childhood Arrivals (DACA) students and students of low socioeconomic status.

-- By 2025, the hiring and retention of faculty and staff from underrepresented and underserved populations will increase from 11% to 20% (based on 2020 data).
+- By the end of FY 2025-26, the hiring and retention of faculty and staff from underrepresented populations will improve from 11% to 20% (based on 2020 data).

-- By 2025, hiring and retention of administrators, including vice presidents, deans, department chairs and directors, from underrepresented populations will increase from 10% to 20% (based on 2020 data).
+- By the end of FY 2025-26, hiring and retention of administrators, including vice presidents, deans, department chairs and directors, from underrepresented populations will improve from 10% to 20% (based on 2020 data).

-- A commitment to equity-minded and inclusive practices will be a job qualification and performance criteria for 100% of university positions.
+- By the end of FY 2025-26, a commitment to equity-minded and inclusive practices will be included as part of university hiring and employment review processes for 100% of university positions.